Seasonal Flu Shot Information

 One of the best ways to prevent getting the flu is to have a flu shot every year.
-This year you will only need one shot to help protect against both the seasonal flu and the H1N1 flu.
+Flu shots are currently available in your area.

-Call your doctor to discuss your annual flu shot and remember to ask if you also need a pneumonia shot.
+Call your doctor to discuss your annual flu shot and remember, if you are over 64, to ask if you also need a pneumonia shot.
 Unlike the flu shot given every year, the pneumonia shot, for most people, is given only once.

 You may also get a flu shot, at no cost to you, from select local area pharmacies.
 This is the same flu shot whether given at your doctor's office or pharmacy.
 Some pharmacies may also offer the pneumonia shot.
 Please call ahead to confirm.
 Also be sure to:

 - Call the pharmacy for more information on dates and times.

 - Bring your health plan member ID card.

 Download a list of pharmacies that provide seasonal flu shots (PDF)(62.5 KB)

 Pneumonia usually develops when the immune system is weakened.
 Pneumonia can start from the flu, a cold virus, or other respiratory tract infections.